n0x1m/hugoext/README.md

 # hugoext

-Utility to parse a hugo config file and create the same file structure for content through an arbitrary output pipe extension.
+Utility to parse the hugo config file and create the same file structure for content through an arbitrary output pipe extension.

 Hugo parses primarily markdown files and go templates.
 The initial motivation for this utility was